adobe/helix-home/hackathons/12-psp/3-migration/index.md

     2. Customers who are actively expanding their usage and may take advantage of new functionality in their plans once aware
     3. Customers who are not actively expanding their sites/functionality and will see no tangible benefit (e.g. BASF, potatoes, etc)
 - Proposal:  from an ease of maintenance perspective, let's run this for everyone. i.e Pre-populate config bus with v4 configs so all are ready to make the switch once we communicate that they need to and help them to do it, regardless of their customer group.
 Avoid maintaining/supporting both for any longer than necessary.

+## Migration / rollout plans
+- Customer communication
+    - Language is important!
+Referring to this as a new "version" will prompt customers to think in terms of upgrade considerations and planning (and past headaches).
+Instead, suggest we talk about this just in terms of continuous improvements that are based on proven customer needs and usage.
+"Because of the specifics of our latest feature additions, configuration changes will be required for all on the customer side".
+Full stop.
+    - Need to determine brief "value propositions" (e.g. RSO, admin area, config bus) that can/should be communicated to explain the improvements
+    - Need a pre-golive checklist (likely similar to current go-live checklist) to provide for validation before switch is committed
+    -"a centralized and easy-to-use Franklin configuration management utility is being introduced.  to leverage this fantastic tool, a change to your DNS from hlx.live to aem.liv will be required.
+On xx/xx/xxxx, the older decentralized configuation schema will be sunset."

 ---